WordPress/test-handbook/get-setup-for-testing/set-up-a-testing-environment.md

     ```bash
     git clone https://github.com/YOUR_USERNAME/wordpress-develop.git
     cd wordpress-develop
+    git remote add upstream https://github.com/WordPress/wordpress-develop.git
     ```
+    Adding the `upstream` remote allows you to keep your local repository in sync with the latest changes from WordPress core.

 2.  **Install Dependencies**
     Run the following command to install the necessary JavaScript and PHP tools: